Renewed vs Cancelled — Scorecard by Network

 Scorecards are easy to misread.
 A platform with a high cancellation rate might be cancelling bad shows — or it might be cancelling great shows that didn't find a large enough audience.
 A platform with a low cancellation rate might be protecting its investments — or it might be too cautious about taking creative risks in the first place.
 The raw numbers don't tell the whole story.
 You have to look at the shows themselves.

 For the purposes of this article, "renewal rate" means the percentage of original scripted series that were renewed for at least a second season.
 The numbers are approximate, drawn from public reporting across the streaming era.
 They're meant to show the pattern, not to give a precise accounting.
+According to Variety, accurate cancellation data is notoriously difficult to compile because platforms rarely release their internal metrics, making estimates the best available tool for comparison.

 Netflix